genidma/teatime-accessibility/README.md

 This script will:
 1. Create a virtual environment with access to system packages (if one doesn't already exist)
 2. Install all required dependencies
-3. Create a desktop entry for easy access
+3. Create a desktop entry for easy access in the Utilities section of your application menu
 4. Make the launcher script executable

 The setup script will also prompt you to install system dependencies if needed.